J1149/j1149.github.io/index.md

 This website is distributed by an [MIT license](https://github.com/J1149/j1149.github.io/tree/master/LICENSE.txt).

-### Contributing

-When contributing to this repository, please first discuss the change you wish to make via Github issue tracker, email, slack, or any other method before making a change.
-Read more about becoming a contributor in the [J1149 GitHub repository](https://github.com/J1149/j1149.github.io#contributing).

 ### Code of Conduct

 J1149.com is committed to fostering a welcoming community.